 Eyelid surgery may involve the upper eyelids, the lower eyelids, or both.
 During your surgery, Dr. Price will create incisions along the natural creases of your eyelids to keep scarring to a minimum.
 Incisions are made behind the lower eyelid or at the crease of your upper lids.
 Excess skin or fatty deposits will then be removed.
-In certain cases, some underlying muscle may be removed or tightened to improve results.
+In certain cases, some underlying muscles may be removed or tightened to improve results.
 The area will be reconfigured to suit your aesthetic goals.
 The surgery is performed as an outpatient, with patients returning home the same day.

 - Stop taking certain medications that have blood-thinning capabilities as they can interfere with your body’s blood clotting ability.
 Pain relievers like ibuprofen and aspirin have to be avoided, as well, because they can increase your risk of bleeding during surgery and make postoperative bruising worse.

-- The night before your surgery, you are asked not drink or eat anything after midnight.
+- The night before your surgery, you are asked not to drink or eat anything after midnight.
 On the morning of your appointment, you may have to take essential medications with a sip of water.

 - Make sure you have someone available to drive you home after your eyelid surgery and to help you at home that night.